 Studies reveal that to achieve a significant benefit on cognitive performance, the user should preferably intake the vitamins over long-term use rather than short-term (2).
 However, the epidemiological studies have no consistent and sufficient evidence to ascertain that either vitamin can protect against cognitive decline and impairment (4).

-Several studies reveal that there may be a causal relationship between vitamin D supplementation and cognitive performance regarding enhancing cognition and preventing cognitive decline and dementia.
+Several studies reveal that there may be a causal relationship between vitamin D supplementation or dietary intake and cognitive performance regarding enhancing cognition and preventing cognitive decline and dementia.
 However, the evidence is also inconsistent and inconclusive (4).
 Your body can make vitamin D on its own when your skin is exposed to sunlight, but you can also get vitamin D from oily fish, red meat, liver, egg yolks, and fortified foods (milk is a common example in some countries).

 If you struggle to even flirt with the idea of giving up your favorite foods or working out till your legs give way – BetterMe app is here to breathe a fresh perspective into the way you view the weight loss process!
 Check out the app and experience the fun side of fitness and dieting with BetterMe!